 Connected vehicles will be manufactured, sold, and operated using IoT data.
 Smart cars will begin to be the main driver of the fastest growing segment of technology – the Internet of Things.

-When you compare patent trends to government initiatives and new automotive trends, it becomes clear that the impact that smart cars will have on the globe is much larger than most realize.
+When you compare emerging patent newsto government initiatives and new automotive trends, it becomes clear that the impact that smart cars will have on the globe is much larger than most realize.
+For more information about our IP Consulting Services, contact us or call (858) 367-3642.